Treeing Walker Coonhound

-The breed is about as low maintenance as is gets when it comes to grooming.
+The breed is about as low maintenance as it gets when it comes to grooming.
 Going over his coat with a brush once a week, along with brushing his teeth every other day, is pretty much all you have to do for this breed.
-Use a cotton ball or gauze square dampened with a veterinary-recommended ear cleaning solution to wipe out his ears once a week as well.
+Use a cotton ball or gauze square dampened with a veterinary-recommended ear-cleaning solution to wipe out his ears once a week as well.
 Finally, clip toenails as often as necessary.

 While the breed doesn’t require baths often, you may want to wipe off his feet with a damp cloth when bringing him inside during wet weather to avoid any infections and dirt brought into your home.
 Start doing this from a young age and he will quickly learn to wait at the door and not be bothered by the wiping when he comes inside.

 Start working with your pup as soon as you bring him home.
 Walkers can be strong-willed, so introducing short, positive training sessions early on is important to establish good manners.
 Since the mature hound can reach 70 pounds and has a high energy level, it is important he knows how to behave.

-Don’t mistake his stubbornness for lack of intelligence.
+Don’t mistake his stubbornness for a lack of intelligence.
 Like many strong-willed breeds, the Treeing Walker Coonhound will shut down if treated poorly.
 Use patience, positive reinforcement, and rewards and your pup will be more than happy to please you.

 Walkers produce an average of 4 to 6 puppies per litter.
 When looking for a pup, visit a reputable breeder or adoption agency.
 Walkers, like many hunting dogs, are frequently available from backyard breeders.
 Choose a reputable breeder with health certificates verifying proof of vaccination along with any health issues that may present within a litter.

 Reputable breeders offer a health guarantee on their pups and spend time analyzing bloodlines to ensure the litter has the preferred temperament, lacks genetic predisposition to diseases, and is overall healthy.
 If you consider adoption, a reputable agency will let you know why a particular dog was surrendered and work with you to find a good match for you.

 Treeing Walker Coonhound and Children